 The Bow Valley Parkway (1A) should not be confused with the Icefields Parkway (AB-93).
 The Bow Valley Parkway connects Banff to Lake Louise, while the Icefields Parkway is much longer and connects Lake Louise to Jasper.
 Both are beautiful drives that should be factored into your Banff itinerary.

 How to Access the Bow Valley Parkway

-To access the Bow Valley Parkway in Lake Louise head up towards the Lake Louise Ski Resort.
-As you’re driving up Whitehorn drive you’ll see a turn on your right.
-If you hit the sign for Skoki Lodge you’ve gone too far.
+To access the Bow Valley Parkway in Lake Louise, head up towards the Lake Louise Ski Resort.
+As you drive up Whitehorn Drive, you’ll see a turn on your right.
+If you hit the sign for Skoki Lodge, you’ve gone too far.

-If you are want to access the Bow Valley Parkway you can get off at Castle Junction while driving on the Trans-Canada.
-Cross the bridge (pictured above) and continue on in the direction you wish to go.
+If you want to access the Bow Valley Parkway, you can get off at Castle Junction while driving on the Trans-Canada.
+Cross the bridge (pictured below) and continue on in the direction you wish to go.